We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Muscle aches are also known as muscle pain, myalgia, or simply pain in the muscles.
-Muscle aches are extremely common.
-Almost everybody has likely experienced discomfort in his or her muscles at some point.
+Muscle aches (myalgia) are extremely common.
+Almost everyone has experienced discomfort in their muscles at some point.

 Often, people who experience muscle aches can easily pinpoint the cause.
 This is because most instances of myalgia result from too much stress, tension, or physical activity.
 Some common causes include: